cflint/CFLint/README.md

 ## Integration server support

-For Jenkins, please look at the Jenkins/Hudson plugin mentioned further below.
+For **Jenkins**, please look at the Jenkins/Hudson plugin mentioned further below.

-JetBrains' TeamCity has support for FindBugs XML code inspection reports.
+JetBrains' **TeamCity** has support for FindBugs XML code inspection reports.
 They can be produced out of the box with CFLint from 1.2.0 onwards (see above in the [FindBugs XML section](#findbugs-xml)).

-There is support for SonarQube through StepStone's Sonar ColdFusion plugin mentioned further below.
+There is support for **SonarQube** through StepStone's Sonar ColdFusion plugin mentioned further below.

 There's an NPM wrapper for CFLint below.
 Please be aware that the wrapper seems to come with its own bundled CFLint binary which might not be up-to-date, which is outside of our control.

 Other products in the integration/build server category might work, too.
-If you're using a specific product that works for you with CFLint please let us know.
+If you're using a specific product that works for you with CFLint, please let us know.
 If you can't get CFLint to work in an environment you use, please let us know as well - we might be able to help.

 ## IDE support

+There are several IDE integrations for CFLint that are available.
+Below are some brief descriptions, but if you'd like to know more, see [Interesting third-party projects](#interesting-third-party-projects).

-Currently there is IDE support for Sublime Text through a third-party project (see below).
+There is IDE support for **Sublime Text 3** through a third-party project utilizing SublimeLinter.

-There is also support for Adobe's ColdFusion Builder through a third-party project (see below).
-Users of CFBuilder, please also see the discussion in issue [#327](https://github.com/cflint/CFLint/issues/327).
+There is also support for **Adobe ColdFusion Builder** through a third-party project.
+Users of CFBuilder, please also see the discussion in [Issue #327](https://github.com/cflint/CFLint/issues/327).

-Users of Atom can integrate with AtomLinter through a third-party project (see below).
+Users of **Atom** can integrate via AtomLinter through a third-party project.

+An extension for **Visual Studio Code** is also available as a third-party project.

-Support for JetBrains' IntelliJ is planned; talk to [@TheRealAgentK](https://github.com/TheRealAgentK) for more info if you're interested.
+Support for JetBrains' **IntelliJ** is planned; talk to [@TheRealAgentK](https://github.com/TheRealAgentK) for more info if you're interested.

-An extension for Visual Studio Code will be released in the near future.

 ## Extending CFLint